gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 # SpeechRecognizer

-Processes user's speech input for speech recognition.
-Process speech input in the following steps.
+Processes recognition of user speech.
+To process speech input, perform the following steps.

 1. Send CIC a [`SpeechRecognizer.Recognize`](#Recognize) event message while speech input is coming in from a user.
 2. Continue to send the speech input to CIC by capturing it with the interval of 200ms.
-3. Repeat the step 2 until the user finishes speaking or a [StopCapture](#StopCapture) directive message is returned from CIC.
+3. Repeat the step 2 until the user finishes speech input or a [StopCapture](#StopCapture) directive message is returned from CIC.

-This API provides the following event and directive messages.
+SpeechRecognizer provides the following event and directive messages.

 | Message name         | Message type  | Message description                                   |
 |------------------|-----------|---------------------------------------------|